Lecco: Tabernacolo dei Bravi

 It is a small chapel located on the side of the pedestrian Via Tonio and Gervaso, described by the literary tradition of Manzoni as the place of the famous stakeout of Don Abbondio by the Bravi to tell him the message of their lord Don Rodrigo.

 Villa Manzoni

 The paternal residence of Alessandro Manzoni has a neoclassical style and it is located in the Caleotto district; it houses the Civic Museum of Manzoni and the Municipal Art Gallery.
 The building is considered the symbol of the link between Manzoni and the city of Lecco.
-The incipit of The Betrothed (Manzoni novel) comes from the meticulous visual memories of the landscape that the writer saw from this villa.
+The incipit of the novel comes from the meticulous visual memories of the landscape that the writer saw from this villa.